Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Classes**: Druid, Warlock
 *(Source: CS)*

-### Glazier’s Ace
+### Glazier's Ace
 *Level 2 Transmutation*
 - **Casting Time**: Action
 - **Range**: 3 *(4.5m)*
 - **Components**: S
 - **Duration**: Instantaneous
-Requires proficiency in Thieves’ Cant.
+Requires proficiency in Thieves' Cant.
-You smash the glass object used in the spell’s casting, sending shards flying in a length 3 *(4.5m)* cone.
+You smash the glass object used in the spell's casting, sending shards flying in a length 3 *(4.5m)* cone.
 Each creature in the area must succeed on a CON Save or be [Blinded](conditions.md#blinded) and [Bleeding](conditions.md#bleeding) (1d6) for the next minute.
 An affected creature repeats this Save at the end of each of its turns, ending the effect on a success.
 Using a Higher Level Spell Slot.
 When you cast this spell using a spell slot of Level 3 or higher, the size of the Cone increases by 2 *(3m)* for each slot level above 2.